M66B/NetGuard/ADBLOCKING.md

 Which hosts (domains) will be blocked depends on the hosts file being used.

+The NetGuard version from GitHub:

+* is signed with the same signature as the version from the Play store, so any purchases will be restored
+* will automatically notify you if there are updates (this can be switched off in the settings)

 NetGuard provides the [StevenBlack hosts file](https://github.com/StevenBlack/hosts) download with the following additions:

 * reports.crashlytics.com